yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 Second, you **don't invest** in your profile.
 This most probably means that you don't want to change companies and prefer to find a peaceful office, where you can stay forever.
-I remember I once said to a friend of mine&mdash;"you will greatly improve your CV if you pass this certification".
-He answered with a smile&mdash;"I hope I won't need a CV any more, I like this company".
+I remember I once said to a friend of mine&mdash;"you will greatly improve your CV if you pass this certification."
+He answered with a smile&mdash;"I hope I won't need a CV any more, I like this company."
 This attitude is
 [very beneficial]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %})
 for the company you're
 working for, but it definitely works